 - Because of their significant warming effects, both are utilized for heating and warmth in homes, offices, and meeting places.

-While ceramic heaters heat the surrounding air and circulate it throughout the space, infrared heaters transfer thermal energy to the things and persons around them, thereby providing warmth.
+While ceramic heaters heat the surrounding air and circulate it throughout the space, infrared heaters transfer thermal energy to the things and persons around them, providing warmth.

 Above all, infrared heaters are the most convenient and effective form of heaters due to their capacity to cause the least amount of negative effects on users and their surroundings.